Real estate

 There are events that ought to remain engraved in the memories of all those involved.
 Business meetings, for instance, at which important decisions are made and business partners impressed; or conferences that leave a lasting impression and should not be held in an anonymous setting; or — the most emotional of all occasions — weddings, which are staged as “the best day of your life,” a goal made or broken by the location.

 “The Garden Palace is made to create memories,” says Juliana Werner on a guided tour through the Garden Palace.
-She is the Events Manager at Liechtenstein Real Estate and takes all those looking for a spectacular venue in Vienna through the rooms of the Garden Palace, one of the Liechtenstein Group’s two palaces.
+She is responsible for Palais Liechtenstein’s events management & marketing at Liechtenstein Real Estate and, together with her team, takes all those looking for a spectacular venue in Vienna through the magnificent rooms of the Garden Palace, one of several palaces belonging to the Liechtenstein Group.

 Palatial reception

 Nowadays, the once open areas are lavishly spacious interiors.
-“Guests are welcomed here,” she states, going past the carriage to the doors into the garden, which is included in the venue hire.
+“Guests are welcomed here,” she states, going past the carriage to the doors into the extensive garden, which is available for exclusive private use when hiring the venue.

 Weddings take place on this side, she says.
 The so-called Ladies’ Apartments open up to the right.
 “They are mostly dance floors for weddings and rooms for break-out sessions at conferences,” she explains.
-The other direction takes you to art galleries that house the Liechtenstein family’s private collection.
-“Where in the world can you book an event in a museum?” she asks.
+The other direction takes you to the classical library that houses the Liechtenstein family’s private book collection.
+“Where in the world can you book an event in a location that makes art come so alive?” she asks.
 Many people decide on the Garden Palace precisely for this reason.

-Tours through the palace with Juliana Werner vary in length.
-They can last from 20 minutes to three hours depending on clients’ level of interest.
-Most are impressed, she says, by the great deal of technology that lies beneath the Baroque surface.
+Visits through the palace with Juliana Werner and her team vary in length.
+They can last from 30 minutes to three hours depending on clients’ level of interest.
+Most are impressed, she says, by the innovative technology that lies beneath the Baroque surface.
 Doors open as if by themselves, sound and light systems are hidden in their own small side rooms; you find every 21st-century amenity.
 As a result, many clients also say that the Garden Palace feels really “personal.”
-Something appreciated by many Americans.
-“You can experience European history first-hand in the Garden Palace.”
+Something appreciated by many international guests.

 “You can experience European History first-hand in the garden palace“